-VANCOUVER, BRITISH COLUMBIA--(Marketwired - March 6, 2017) - Lucara Diamond Corp. ("Lucara" or the "Company") (TSX:LUC)(BOTSWANA:LUC)(NASDAQ OMX Stockholm:LUC), is pleased to announce the results of the second BK02 mini-bulk sample and provide an update on other exploration activities.
+VANCOUVER, BRITISH COLUMBIA--(Marketwired - June 13, 2016) - Lucara Diamond Corp. ("Lucara" or the "Company") (TSX:LUC)(BOTSWANA:LUC)(NASDAQ OMX Stockholm:LUC), is pleased to announce successful results from the mini bulk sample program on the BK02 kimberlite located 30 kilometres east of the Karowe Mine as well as an update on additional exploration programs underway.

 Lucara's diamond exploration programs are conducted under the direction of Dr. John P. Armstrong, Ph.D.
 P.Geo., Vice President Mineral Resources and a Qualified Person under NI 43-101.
 Dr. Armstrong has reviewed and approves the scientific and technical content of this press release.

 William Lamb, President and CEO

 Lucara is a well positioned diamond producer.
 The Company has an experienced board and management team with extensive diamond development and operations expertise.
 The Company's main producing asset is the 100% owned Karowe Mine in Botswana.
 The Company also conducts exploration activities and holds two precious stone prospecting licenses close to its Karowe mine.

 The information in this release is accurate at the time of distribution but may be superseded or qualified by subsequent news releases.

 The information in this release is subject to the disclosure requirements of Lucara Diamond Corp. under the Swedish Securities Market Act and/or the Swedish Financial Instruments Trading Act.
 This information was publicly communicated on June 13, 2016 at 2:00 p.m.
 Pacific Time.

 CAUTIONARY NOTE REGARDING FORWARD LOOKING STATEMENTS